Will Labour introduce a retirement tax?

 A retirement tax sounds like a new tax policy that would target pensioners - but Labour have not announced anything like this.

-So, it’s unlikely that Labour would bring in an explicit retirement tax.
-Although of course, political parties can (and do) introduce new policies that are not in their manifestos.
+So, it’s unlikely they would bring in an explicit retirement tax.
+Although of course, political parties can (and do) introduce new policies that are not in their manifestos after forming a new government.

-What the Tories are referring to when they say “retirement tax” is the fact the state pension will soon rise above the tax-free personal allowance.
+What the Tories are referring to when they say “retirement tax” is the fact the state pension could soon rise above the tax-free personal allowance.

 The full new state pension is currently worth £11,502 a year.
 The personal allowance is £12,570.
 There are no plans to increase the personal allowance, but thanks to the triple lock, the state pension will rise each year by at least 2.5%.

-The state pension is likely to breach the personal allowance by 2027-28, meaning retirees will have to pay income tax on part of their state pension.
+With a predicted rise of more than £400 a year next April, the full new state pension will reach about £12,000 - and is likely to breach the personal allowance by 2027-28, meaning retirees will have to pay income tax on part of their state pension.

-The Conservatives have announced “triple lock plus” to get around this problem.
-If the party wins the election, they say they would introduce a new personal allowance for pensioners, which would rise in line with the triple lock - therefore keeping pace with the state pension and reducing the risk of pensioners being taxed.
+The Conservatives previously announced “triple lock plus” to get around this problem.
+They said that if they won the election, they would introduce a new personal allowance for pensioners, which would rise in line with the triple lock - therefore keeping pace with the state pension and reducing the risk of pensioners being taxed.

 Labour have not committed to such a policy.
-Last month, Starmer described the move as “desperate”, adding that it would leave a “Corbyn-style” black hole in the public finances.
+Starmer previously described the move as “desperate”, adding that it would leave a “Corbyn-style” black hole in the public finances.

 What do pension experts think about the so-called retirement tax?

-The discussion around a retirement tax has arguably been a clever move by the Conservatives, getting older voters worried about what a Labour government could do to their pensions.
+The discussion around a retirement tax was arguably a clever move by the Conservatives, getting older voters worried about what a Labour government could do to their pensions.

-Helen Morrissey, head of retirement analysis at the wealth manager Hargreaves Lansdown, tells MoneyWeek that “it’s unfair to say that Labour would introduce a retirement tax if they win the election”.
+Helen Morrissey, head of retirement analysis at the wealth manager Hargreaves Lansdown, previously told MoneyWeek that it was "unfair to say that Labour would introduce a retirement tax if they won the election”.

 Tom Selby, director of public policy at the investment platform AJ Bell, says the Conservatives “clearly tried to set a trap for Labour” with the triple lock plus and talk of a retirement tax.